 The Suffolks 1834

-The name given to the area is obvious when you have a Suffolk Road, Suffolk Parade, Suffolk Place, Suffolk Court, Suffolk Mews, Suffolk Lawn, Suffolk Villas and, of course, Suffolk Square*.
+The name given to the area is obvious when you have a Suffolk Road, Suffolk Parade, Suffolk Place, Suffolk Court, Suffolk Lawn, Suffolk Villas, two Suffolk Mews, three Suffolk Lodges, three Suffolk Houses, a former Suffolk Mansions, a former Suffolk Hall and, of course, Suffolk Square*.
 The name is ultimately derived from the Earl of Suffolk (see Suffolk Misc. page Suffolk as a Title) who owned the land which was developed after his death in 1820.
 The square contains predominantly late Georgian and early Victorian villas and terraced houses that give a distinctive identity to the area.
 There are a high number of listed buildings within Suffolk Square, and it is a Conservation Area.

 *There is also a Suffolk Street, a few hundred yards to the south of Suffolk Road & therefore outside The Suffolks, which is a short residential street running between Norwood Road & Bath Road.